5 Yoga Postures Diabetes Patients Must Try

 Diabetes is a disease in which the glucose level of the body is too high.
-High level of glucose in the body is related to many health issues and it is considered as a serious health problem.
+A high level of glucose in the body is related to many health issues and it is considered a serious health problem.
 Diabetes has become a common problem among people and many people are suffering from it.
 Medication is an essential thing in order to treat any health problem but yoga can work miracles and increases the efficiency of the medicines.

 1. Dhanurasana (Bow Pose)

-Dhanurasana is considered as a beneficial posture that helps in improving many health issues.
-It improves the functioning of pancreas and intestines and is an effective exercise for diabetic patients.
+Dhanurasana is considered a beneficial posture that helps in improving many health issues.
+It improves the functioning of the pancreas and intestines and is an effective exercise for diabetic patients.
 It helps in producing the right amount of insulin and glucagon that controls the sugar level of the body.
 It is beneficial for both type 1 diabetes and type 2 diabetes.

 Step by step guide to do dhanurasana

 - Lie down on your stomach, keeping your legs straight and arms on the sides of the body.
 Also, Let your chin rest on the floor.

 - Breathe out, bend your knees and hold your ankles with the hands.